hjk1996/Go-TCP-Random-Chat/README.md

 ## Commands

-    After you have connected to the server using telnet or your custom client, you can use the following commands:
+After you have connected to the server using telnet or your custom client, you can use the following commands

 - **Create a New Room**: